Future Projects

 Proceeds from 2024’s Wreath workshop, the Winter Fair and a portion of the Oktoberfest and Gingerbread house workshop proceeds are going towards this project.

-The school aims to carry out the work required in Summer Term 2025.
+The school aims to carry out the work required in Autumn Term 2025.

 Please head to the donate page and select the Early years playground fund from the dropdown if you’d like to donate.